ashikkl/ExifGeoLocator/README.md

 4. Start the development server: `npm start` or `yarn start`

 ## Technologies Used
-ExifGeoLocator is built using React, HTML, CSS, JavaScript, and the Google Maps API.
+ExifGeoLocator is built using React, HTML, CSS, JavaScript, and the Google Maps.

 ## Contributions
 We welcome contributions to ExifGeoLocator.
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.